 The first two methods are engineered design.
-Allowable stress design (ASD) prescribes the use of load combinations specified in Chapter 16 as well as the general requirements in Section 2304, the lateral force resistance requirements in Section 2305, and the

-ASD requirements in Section 2304, the lateral force resistance requirements in Section 2305, and the ASD requirements of Section 2306.
-Load and resistance factor design (LRFD), permitted by Section 2307, also requires the use of the load combinations in Chapter 16, the general requirements in Section 2304, and the lateral force resistance requirements in Section 2305.
+Allowable stress design (ASD) prescribes the use of load combinations specified in Chapter 16 as well as the general requirements in Section 2304, the lateral force-resistant requirements in Section 2305, and the ASD requirements of Section 2306.
+Load and resistance factor design (LRFD), permitted by Section 2307, also requires the use of the load combinations in Chapter 16, the general requirements in Section 2304, and the lateral force-resistant requirements in Section 2305.